zumikiti/in-60-seconds/README.md

 While this short tutorial only introduces you to a small number of available [GitPitch features](https://gitpitch.com/features) we hope what you have seen so far has made you eager to learn more.
-Now is your chance to jump straight back into the docs [here](https://gitpitch.com/docs/getting-started/tutorial).
+Now is your chance to jump straight back into the interactive feature guides [here](https://gitpitch.com/docs/getting-started/tutorial).